Prince Gabriel of Belgium: Public appearances

 In August 2013, Prince Gabriel accompanied his father, King Philippe, to a European Hockey Championship match in Boom, in which Belgium played (and won) against Germany.
 Prince Gabriel read the prayer intentions at his great-aunt Queen Fabiola's funeral in December 2014.
 Gabriel, his mother Queen Mathilde and sister Princess Elisabeth attended the finals of the Queen Elisabeth Music Competition on 12 May 2018.
 During the COVID-19 pandemic, Prince Gabriel had conversations over the phone with elderly people in residential care centers in order to encourage and support them.
 In December 2020, Prince Gabriel and his sister Princess Eléonore volunteered at a convenience store and a warehouse in Ghent.
 In June 2021, Prince Gabriel accompanied his father King Philippe on a visit to the 15Wing Air Transport at Military Airport Melsbroek.
 In April 2023, Prince Gabriel accompanied King Philippe on a visit to French Guiana, where they witnessed the launch of the Ariane 5 rocket from the Kourou Space Center.
-In May 2023, the Prince attended a garden party in honour of his father's reign's tenth anniversary.
+In May 2023, the Prince attended a garden party in honour of the tenth anniversary of his father's reign.
 On 21 July 2023, he and his sister Elisabeth were among the fellow students of the Royal Military Academy Belgium to parade during the Belgian National Day.

 Prince Gabriel has been involved in the Scouts since he was eight years old and has become a patrol leader in the last few years.